 To define machine learning I'm going to contrast it with statistics, and I'm not saying that machine learning is better than statistics.
 I'm just saying that that machine learning is different than statistics.
 I think this is one of the easiest ways to define it.
 Machine learning techniques tend to make less assumptions about data.

 We typically look for, in statistics, for normality of the data or for the data to obey certain distributions.
 With machine learning we can often relax those expectations on the data, which is really nice.
 Machine learning methods also tend to sacrifice interpretability to promote greater accuracy.
-Most statistical methods are design to be highly interpretable and parsimonious, whereas machine learning methods are design to squeeze the most possible signals out of data.
+Most statistical methods are designed to be highly interpretable and parsimonious, whereas machine learning methods are designed to squeeze the most possible signals out of data.

 I also like to put something in the definition of machine learning about systems that are making decisions automatically.
 Automation is a big part of machine learning.
 I would also mention the inherent feedback loop which is how the algorithms can learn without manual intervention.
 We'll talk a little bit more about that when we get into more automation topics later on.